 We ask that you please contact the Wellness Center in advance to cancel appointments you are unable to attend, so that the appointment might be made available for another student.

 CPS staff serve as consultants to individuals and groups on the Rowan campus.

 Consultation involves sharing knowledge and expertise to assist others in responding effectively to mental health issues impacting the campus community.

-Consultation may involve a single meeting with a faculty member who has concerns about a particular student.
-It may involve an ongoing relationship, for example with a student organization seeking assistance in helping members learn to communicate more effectively together.
+Consultation may involve a single contact with a faculty member who has concerns about a particular student.
+It may also involve an ongoing relationship (e.g. working with a student organization seeking assistance in helping members learn to communicate more effectively together).

 Stress Management and Response Team

 The Stress Management and Response Team (SMART) was established to provide a form of crisis intervention specifically designed to help the Rowan community cope with highly stressful or traumatic events.

 The team provides a structured, supportive process during which time effected members of the community are able to share information, reactions and resources.
 This process helps to normalize people’s reactions and promote healing.